Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 Since the introduction of Microsoft Windows* 8, Intel® Media SDK can be used with DirectX11 devices and surfaces.
 Note that Intel® Media SDK relies on the features part of DirectX 11.1, and can therefore not be used on Microsoft Windows 7.
 If your target application must run on Microsoft Windows 7, use the DirectX 9 path via Intel® Media SDK.

 Tutorial samples illustrating use of D3D surfaces (such as in this sample) have two Microsoft Visual Studio solution/project (sln/prj) files - for DirectX9 and DirectX11 usages.

+## simple_2_decode_hevc10
+This Intel® Media SDK tutorial sample operates in the same way as the "simple_2_decode" sample except that it decode H.265 10 bit stream.

 # Tutorial Section 3: Encode
 ## simple_3_encode